scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 ##**3.1 Verify Interfaces**

 The server has a single network card.
-Configure both of the interface files at one time and then restart networking.
+Run the script to create the bridge configuration.

 **Explore the current network card interface setup:**

-For this lab we will need 2 interfaces.
-The DHCP interface was the single NIC *em1*.
-The bridge *br-public* will be created and used as the exsternal network, though this will only be simulated as it will not actually route anywhere.
-View the script to see the changes that will be made:

     cat /usr/local/bin/create-bridge-config